 - Each covered family member is responsible for paying for covered health care services up to his or her own individual deductible amount.
 (This may be a different amount of money than the family deductible.)

-- If/when an individual covered family member meets his or her individual deductible before the family deductible is met, insurance will start paying for covered health care services for him or her—and only him or her—according to the plan.
+- If/when an individual covered family member meets his or her individual deductible before the family deductible is met, insurance will start paying for covered health care services.

 What is a high-deductible health plan?